Lance Rentzel: 1967 season

 On May 2, 1967, Rentzel was traded to the Dallas Cowboys in exchange for a third-round draft choice (#76-Mike McGill).
-The Cowboys converted Rentzel into a flanker, where he became not only an immediate starter over Pete Gent but also one of the best wideouts in the NFL.
+Rentzel was converted into a flanker, where he became not only an immediate starter over Pete Gent but also one of the best wideouts in the NFL.
 Rentzel led the team in receptions with 58 for 996 yards (two yards less than Bob Hayes).
 If Rentzel had gotten four more yards and Hayes two more, it would have been the first time in NFL history that a team had two 1,000-yard wide receivers.
-In the tenth game of the season, against the Washington Redskins, Rentzel had 13 receptions for 233 yards.
-The 13 receptions set the franchise record, and stood for 40 years (Jason Witten, 2007).
-The 233 yards were good enough for 3rd on the team at the time (now 6th).
-He also starred in the 1967 NFL Championship, known since as the "Ice Bowl", scoring a fourth-quarter, go-ahead touchdown later negated by the Packers' game-clinching drive.
+In the tenth game of the season against the Washington Redskins, Rentzel had 13 receptions for 233 yards.
+His 13 receptions set a franchise record and stood for 40 years until it was broken by Jason Witten in 2007.
+The 233 yards were good enough for third on the team at the time (now sixth).
+Rentzel also starred in the 1967 NFL Championship, known since as the "Ice Bowl", scoring a fourth-quarter, go-ahead touchdown later negated by the Packers' game-clinching drive.

 1968 and 1969 seasons

 In 1968, Rentzel led the Cowboys in receptions (54) and receiving yards (1,009) with an 18.7-yard average and five touchdowns.
 Also that year, Rentzel recorded a one-off single, "Lookin' Like Somethin' That Ain't" b/w "Beyond Love" on Columbia Records; the record managed to make the charts at WKY radio in Oklahoma City, but was not a national hit.

 In 1969, Rentzel led the Cowboys in receptions (43), receiving yards (960), and average receiving yards (22.3).
-Rentzel tied for the NFL lead in touchdowns scored (13) in 1969.
+He also tied for the NFL lead in touchdowns scored (13) in 1969.

 1970 season

 In 1970, Rentzel was leading the team in receiving yards, when he was arrested for exposing himself to a 10-year-old girl.
-At the time the accusation was made, the press revealed a nearly forgotten incident that happened when, as a Minnesota Viking in September 1966, he was charged with exposing himself to two young girls in St. Paul, and pled guilty to the reduced charge of disorderly conduct.
+At the time the accusation was made, the press revealed a nearly forgotten incident that happened when Rentzel was charged with exposing himself to two young girls in St. Paul in September 1966, and pleaded guilty to the reduced charge of disorderly conduct.
 He was not sentenced to jail, but merely ordered to seek psychiatric care.
-Because of the nationwide reaction and publicity from the scandal, his wife, singer and actress Joey Heatherton, divorced him shortly thereafter.
-Rentzel asked the Cowboys to place him on the inactive list so he could devote his time to settling his personal affairs.
-He would miss the last three games of the regular season, including the Cowboys' playoff drive to its narrow Super Bowl V loss to the Baltimore Colts.
-Rentzel finished with 28 receptions (second on the team) for 556 yards (second on the team) with a 19.9-yard average and five touchdowns.
+Because of the nationwide reaction and publicity from the scandal, Rentzel's wife, singer and actress Joey Heatherton, divorced him shortly thereafter.
+Rentzel asked the Cowboys to place him on the inactive list so that he could devote his time to settling his personal affairs.
+Rentzel missed the last three games of the regular season, including the Cowboys' playoff drive to its narrow Super Bowl V loss to the Baltimore Colts.
+He finished the 1970 season with 28 receptions (second on the team) for 556 yards (second on the team) and five touchdowns.